Potato Gnocchi Recipe

-Watch Foodies Sisters prepare ‘gnocchi di patate using their family recipe and the cutest gnocchi-making utensil, a rigagnocchi or gnocchi board.
+Watch Foodies Sisters prepare gnocchi di patate using their family recipe and the cutest gnocchi-making utensil, a rigagnocchi or gnocchi board.

 200-250 g all-purpose flour

 Place the unpeeled potatoes into a large pan of cold water.
 Bring to the boil then simmer on medium heat until tender and easily pierced with a skewer (about 20-30 minutes).
 To avoid the gnocchi being too wet, use floury potatoes and leave the skins on when boiling to avoid the potatoes absorbing excess water.

 Drain the potatoes and, when they are cool enough to handle, remove the skins and pass them through a potato ricer.
 There is no need to remove the skin as it will remain inside the potato ricer.
 Here is Mamma Giuliana’s tip on how to mash boiled potatoes.
 Leave to cool.

-Once the potatoes are cold add the flour, egg, nutmeg and parmigiano, and season with salt.
+Once the potatoes are cold add the flour, egg, and nutmeg, and season with salt.
 Use a fork to pull the ingredients together.
 When the dough starts to form, use your hands to knead the mixture together.
 It should be loose and airy, so don’t over-knead.